tarantool/doc/doc/reference/reference_lua/net_box.rst

     .. method:: eval({options})

-        Evaluate and execute the begin, commit or rollback of a transaction in a string.
+        Evaluate and execute the begin, commit or rollback of a transaction in a Lua-string, which may be any statement or series of statements.
+        An execute privilege is required; if the user does not have it, an administrator may grant it with box.schema.user.grant(username, 'execute', 'universe').

         **Example:**